 What permissions does an AOR have?

 An AOR is authorized to sign on behalf of the proposing organization.
 The AOR is able to view, edit, and submit proposals after they are shared with the AOR by the proposal's PI or co-PI.
 The AOR can initiate and submit LOIs and proposal withdrawals.
 In addition, the AOR reviews LOIs and proposal withdrawal requests initiated by PIs and SPOs and submits the approved LOIs and withdrawals to NSF.
+The AOR also submits the Current and Pending (Other) Support update requested by the Program Officer prior to making an NSF funding recommendation.

 Can individuals with other user roles (e.g., SPO or AOR) initiate proposals in Research.gov?